 77. (26/06) Lucy realises she misses Alf too much and makes plans to join him in England, but an overwhelming event puts all other thoughts from her mind.

-78. (27/06) The day of Rose and Julian's wedding arrives, but confusion and chaos reign supreme before the ceremony can begin.
+78. (27/06) The day of Rose and Julian's wedding arrives, but confusion and chaos reign supreme before their rabbi (Norman Goodman) can start the ceremony.

 79. (28/06) Everybody at Number 96 is off to opening night of Janie's new play.
 When Jack goes to pick up Bev, who has not been well, a sudden accident means that the two will miss the big event.

 Susan Swinford, the writer of this episode, would later make several guest appearances as Patti Olsen's mother.

 80. (29/06) Bev can't cope with her situation and takes drastic action, leaving Janie and Don feeling guilty.
 Just when Janie thinks Jack has matters under control, Bev astounds them all.

 81. (30/06) Les and Norma seem to have settled into their new place of residence, much to Dorrie's disgust.